 Wait, what?
 There are no frogs, giant or otherwise, established in this scene yet.
 A tongue shoots out, and somehow the narrator knows that it’s a giant frog’s tongue.
 Something along the lines of “Something wrapped around Ren’s leg, and then they saw a giant frog on the other end of it!” would have scanned a lot better than “Suddenly, frog tongues!”
 And why are there even giant frogs here in the first place?
 Why are they just sitting in this building?
 There’s a somewhat perfunctory-feeling explanation later, but it still feels out of place, as if the characters got an unlucky roll on a random encounter table.
 It was just time for a battle scene, so cue the giant frogs!
 That sort of thing works better in D&D games than it does in real narratives.

 There are all kinds of little details which don’t make sense.
 How did an innkeeper manage to walk into a guest’s room in the morning when she’d explicitly bolted the door the night before?
 How does a wraith slip and fall from an ice storm spell?
 It hasn’t even got legs, for crying out loud!
 The book feels like it needed one more good editing pass to catch these sorts of things, but I wouldn’t be surprised if the whole “video game tie-in novel” thing put them under an impractical deadline.

 This shares Shadowdale‘s irritating tendency to describe everyone in the mechanical game terms of AD&D 1st Edition: “fighter”, “thief”, “magic-user”, “cleric”, et cetera.
-“Chaotic” is used as a technical term in a very unnatural way, and for the love of god, “rangering” is not a verb!
+“Chaotic” is used as a technical term in a very unnatural way, and for the love of god, “rangering” is not a real word!
 It’s something I didn’t used to notice back when I was a teenager who played D&D so often that the game-specific terms seemed natural, but as an adult with a broader palate for writing I find it breaks my immersion terribly.
 I suppose it’s not a surprise coming from one of the old-school D&D authors, though.